flyway/flywaydb.org/documentation/configuration/parameters/target.md

   <li><code>latest</code>: the latest version of the schema, as defined by the migration with the highest version</li>
 </ul>

-## Fuzzy Matching
+## Non-specific target
 {% include teams.html %}

-Appending a version number with a `?` character will enable _"fuzzy matching"_ where Flyway will match the closest version available (specified number or below for `migrate`, specified number or above for `undo`) rather than throwing an exception.
+Appending a version number with a `?` character will enable _"Non-specific target"_ where Flyway will match the closest version available (specified number or below for `migrate`, specified number or above for `undo`) rather than throwing an exception.

 ## Default